Israel-Charles/VLM-Driver/software/setup/nomachine_setup.md

 ---

-# Step 3: Install NoMachine on Your Laptop
+# Step 3: Install NoMachine on Your Computer (Client)

 ## Mac